1920 Dayton Triangles season: Game 5: vs. Cincinnati Celts

 The Cincinnati Celts were the next opponent for the Triangles.
 The Celts were not directly affiliated with the APFA and did not join the league until the following season.
 The lone score in the first quarter came from a fumble recovery by George Roudebush, who returned it for a touchdown.
 In the next quarter, Wehringer for the Celts ran an interception back for a touchdown.
-The Triangles score twice in the second quarter: a rushing touchdown from Abrell and a 35-yard field goal from Roudebush.
+The Triangles scored twice in the second quarter: a rushing touchdown from Abrell and a 35-yard field goal from Roudebush.
 Frank Bacon had a 30-yard interception return for a touchdown in the third quarter, en route to the 23–7 victory for the Triangles.